ruthtempo/ruthtempo/README.md

 ---

 * **I am currently...** working on building my portfolio :fire: & developing a new App for a personal project.
-* **I am often...** sipping matcha latte :tea: while codind and brainstorming about new project ideas.
+* **I am often...** sipping matcha latte :tea: while coding and brainstorming for new projects.
 * **I am currently learning...** as much as I can about ReactJS & Typescript.
 * **Next I'd like to learn...** more about UX.
 * **My ideal projects...** are those that can improve people's lives, specially healthy/sustainable lifestyle and nutrition related.